lumigo-io/lumigo-cdk-constructs/README.md

 #### Supported Amazon ECS Constructs

-**Note:** The automatic instrumentation of Amazon ECS workloads is currently **experimental**.

-The Lumigo CDK integration applies automated distributed tracing to the following constructs that manage Amazon ECS workloads:
+The Lumigo CDK integration applies automated distributed tracing to Java, Node.js and Python applications run on Amazon ECS and managed by the following constructs:

 | AWS CDK Package | Constructs | Notes |
 |-----------------|------------|-------|